mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ## 2.5 Reset your lab environment
 Now, before we start using some of the purpose specific configuration modules, we need to reset the lab (2) environment your built to it's default state.

-:boom: Run below commands to reset the lab environment to it's default state you created in ```2.1```:
+:boom: Run below commands to reset the lab environment to it's default state you created in "Section: 2.1":

 ```
 $ cd $LABDIR